py4object/ChromeKiller/README.md

 # ChromeKiller
-Kills chrome when i'm out memory
+Kills Chrome when the system is out of memory

+Provided with a simple serivce file for systemd